Definition: this is a treatment for kidney failure that uses the lining of your abdomen or belly to filter the blood inside your body.

 - Drain the used dialysis solution from your abdominal cavity into the drainage bag.
 Near the end of the drain, you may feel a soft pull sensation that tells you that most of the fluid is gone.

-- After emptying the used solution from your belly, it will close or hold the transfer set so that the fresh solution does not flow to the abdomen.
+- After emptying the used solution from your belly, it will close or hold the transfer set so that the new solution does not flow to the abdomen.

-- Then, let some of the fresh solution flow directly into the drainage bag.
+- Then, let some fresh solution flow directly into the drainage bag.
 This step removes air from the tubes.